-EN 254: Post Colonial LiteratureWO/DC (3)
+EN 254: Postcolonial Literature \EN/WO/DC (3)

 Postcolonial Literature examines works produced by authors emerging from imperialist rule in the 20th and 21st centuries.
-It takes as its premise that literature plays a fundamental rule in understanding how individuals engage with the process of
+It takes as its premise that literature plays a fundamental role in understanding how individuals engage with the process of decolonization.
+Literature becomes the testing ground on which issues of race, national liberation, and questions of self-determination play out and where alternative futures can be imagined.
+The geographical areas of focus will depend on the instructor's expertise.
+Fulfills Ursuline Core Curriculum English literature and World Culture requirement. \EN/WO/DC

-EN 256: Rustbelt to Revival: Anisfield-Wolf (3)
+EN 256: Rustbelt to Revival: Anisfield-Wolf \EN/AM/DC (3)

-Cleveland's Anisfield-Wolf book award, "...the only juried prize in the nation for books that confront racism and celebrate diversity,"is rooted in the idea that literature is a vehicle for social justice.
+Cleveland's Anisfield-Wolf book award, "...the only juried prize in the nation for books that confront racism and celebrate diversity," is rooted in the idea that literature is a vehicle for social justice.
 In a rustbelt city like Cleveland, marred by a history of segregation and uneven decline, these themes are of special significance.
 This course will include reading the canon, meeting the authors, exploring the legacy of the founder, and engaging in the digital humanities.
-Fulfills Ursuline Core Curriculum requirement of EN Literature and American Culture (AM).
-AM/DC
+Fulfills Ursuline Core Curriculum English literature and American Culture requirement. \EN/AM/DC